Richard-Zhang1019/Quickly-Log/README.md

 console.log('Variables at line 17 in Components/Card.tsx:', Variables)
 ```

-Configure according to your preferences
+You can go to the Settings page and change the configuration to your preferences

 ✨ Happy hacking!